BabuKelsey/learning_stuff/readme.md

 >          - its a linux but because im on windows, its not reading right

 >*HiddenDiscord.cpp
->  - function and purpose:
 >    - void HiddenDiscord()
 >      - convert's input to spoilered text for discord

 >*IsInt.cpp
->  - function and purpose:
 >    - bool IsInt()
 >      - checks if the user's input is a valid int
 >      - checks for negative
 >      - checks if the input is a valid int

 >*MinecraftCalculator.cpp
->  - function and purpose:
 >    - void MinecraftCalculator()
 >      - counts shulkers, stacks, remainder, and logs

 >*Wordle.cpp
->  - function and purpose:
 >    - void Wordle()
 >      - game of wordle
 >      - works exactly as you would expect it to xd